ludo67100/MossyFibersDeltaLat/README.md

 # MossyFibersDeltaLat
-Repository for code used in analysis from Binda, Spaeth, Kumar &amp; Isope
+Repository for code used in data analysis from Binda, Spaeth, Kumar &amp; Isope

 ## License
 Open source